 This option helps to keep the image square as the angle of projection is changed.
-To adjust the keystone, highlight Keystone, then click the right navigation button.
-This option is available for computer sources only.
+To adjust the keystone, highlight Keystone, then click the left or right mouse button.
+This option is available for computer sources displaying their native resolutions only, SVGA 800x600 for the TDP-S2 and XGA 1024x768 for the TDP-T1.